 Isobel Crawley Gets Herself a New Mission

-Nothing adds a pep to Isobel Crawley’s (Penelope Wilton) step quite like a new do-gooder mission.
-In her latest quest, the Queen of the Rebels (thanks for that one, Dowager Countess!) gets a young boy of the village, Young Pegg, a job at the Dowager Countess’s (Maggie Smith) estate as a gardener.
+Nothing adds a pep to Isobel Crawley’s (Penelope Wilton) step quite like a do-gooder mission.
+In her latest quest, the Queen of the Rebels (thanks for that one, Dowager Countess!) gets Young Pegg of the village a job as a gardener at the Dowager Countess’s (Maggie Smith).

 Honestly, there doesn’t seem to be much to this particular plot line save for the one-liners it gives the Dowager the opportunity to throw in Isobel’s general direction.
-Every one is priceless with one of tonight’s finest being, “I wonder your halo doesn’t grow heavy.
+They’re all priceless with one of tonight’s finest being, “I wonder your halo doesn’t grow heavy.
 It must be like wearing a tiara around the clock.”
 No one could have said it better, Dowager.

 Is Edith Expecting?